 The project is divided into five sub-projects.
-The Californium (Cf) core provides the central framework with the protocol implementation to build your Internet of Things applications.
-This repository also includes example projects to get you started.
+The Californium (Cf) Core provides the central framework with the protocol implementation to build your Internet of Things applications.
+The repository also includes example projects to get you started.
 All Californium sources are hosted on GitHub, so you can easily contribute through pull requests.

 Californium (Cf) is dual-licensed under EPL and EDL.
 The latter is a BSD-like license, which means the Cf CoAP framework can be used together with proprietary code to implement your IoT product!

 Cf is available from Maven Central and very easy to consume in your Java project.
 We have got your back covered from OSGi wrapper to HTTP-CoAP cross-proxy to advanced test suites that have been used at the ETSI Plugtests.

 The element-connector abstracts from the different transports CoAP can use.
 It provides the basic UDPConnector as well as the interface to implement new connectors like the DtlsConnector of Scandium.

 This repository provides CoAP tools that also serve as examples.
 Use CoAPBench to benchmark your CoAP solutions or simply use our cf-client to interact with your devices from the command line.

 The easiest way to tell us about a problem you experience with Californium is by opening an issue on our GitHub page.